johangithub/AFMAN11-217v1/chp6.md

 6.5.6.3.4.2.1.
 NOTE: Barometric VNAV (BARO-VNAV) systems compute a vertical path based on aircraft barometric altimetry systems.
 This vertical path may be greatly affected by non-standard temperatures, incorrect or rapidly changing altimeter settings, and altimeter error.
 Pilots should closely monitor compliance with step down fix altitude constraints and may not use Baro-VNAV guidance for reference below the published DA.
 Also note that deviations from the VNAV path are often linear as opposed to angular, i.e. one dot deviation represents a fixed number of feet from the vertical path, regardless of distance to the runway waypoint.

 6.5.6.3.4.2.2.
 LPV minimums.
 LPV minimums may support precision approach minimums as low as 200' HAT and 1/2 statute mile (SM) visibility.
-Pilots will be informed that the notation -LPV PA‖ or -GLS‖ on the first line of minimums in U.S. Government Terminal Procedure Publication charts satisfies all the requirements of the precision system.
+Pilots will be informed that the notation "LPV PA" or "GLS" on the first line of minimums in U.S. Government Terminal Procedure Publication charts satisfies all the requirements of the precision system.
 Pilots will be informed that the precision system requirements are not met by the notation "LPV" without the letters "PA" on the first line of minimums.
 In this latter case, since the landing environment does not support the low visibility operations, minimums no lower than 300' HAT and 3/4 SM visibility will be published.
 LPV minimums are published as a Decision Altitude (DA).

 ##### Figure 6.15.
 RNAV (GPS) Chart Symbology.